deciduously/music/post.md

 test result: ok.
 3 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

 I won't keep prompting you to do so, but the prevailing wisdom is to run it after adding every test and watch it fail even before adding the implementation.
-Then you can watch it fail in incrementally different ways as you get closer to the correct code
+Then you can watch it fail in incrementally different ways as you get closer to the correct code.

 ##### Singing